PedroAraripe/PedroAraripe/README.md

 ## Hi, i'm  Lucas 👋

-### I'm currently on my technologist degree in Analysis and System Development 🍒
+## I'm currently on my technologist degree in Analysis and System Development 🍒

+### About me:

 - 🌱 My favorite stack is MEVN (MariaDB, Express, Vue and Node)  🌱
 - 🥅 Develop robust applications with Node.js and learn about cloud!